 Invesco is committed to be a responsible investor.
 Invesco signed the UNPRI in 2013 thereby formalising their commitment to responsible investment globally.
-Invesco achieved an A+ rating in their 2017 PRI assessment for their strategy and governance in responsible investment.
+Invesco achieved an A+ rating in their 2017 and 2018 PRI assessment for their strategy and governance in responsible investment.
 The rating demonstrates their efforts of ESG integration and transparency.
-ESG factors are naturally amongst those incorporated in a number of stages of Invesco's investment process, including our research into their individual ideas, the formulation of their central economic thesis and within their scenario analysis.
+ESG factors are naturally amongst those incorporated in a number of stages of Invesco's investment process, including their research into their individual ideas, the formulation of their central economic thesis and within their scenario analysis.

-Invesco Perpetual is a signatory to the UK Stewardship Code and has achieved a Tier 1 status while Invesco Japan has signed the Japanese stewardship code.
+Invesco is a signatory to the UK Stewardship Code and has achieved a Tier 1 status while Invesco Japan has signed the Japanese stewardship code.
+Invesco is also a supporter of the TCFD - the Task Force for Climate Related Disclosure.